icon for mcp server

 • list-metadata-types - Discover metadata types

-• deploy-metadata - Deploy individual metadata components (e.g., ApexClass, CustomObject)
+• deploy-metadata - Deploy individual metadata components (e.g., ApexClass, CustomObject) from files or JSON

-• retrieve-metadata - Retrieve individual metadata components
+• retrieve-metadata - Retrieve individual metadata components, with an option to save to a file

 🔗 Connection Tools